arkCyber/Matrixon/docs/faq.md

 ## 🤔 General Questions

 ### What is Matrixon?
-Matrixon is a high-performance Matrix homeserver implementation written in Rust, specifically designed for AI and Web3 blockchain ecosystems.
+Matrixon is a high-performance Matrix NextServer implementation written in Rust, specifically designed for AI and Web3 blockchain ecosystems.
 It's built as a next-generation alternative to Synapse with 20x better performance.

 ### How is Matrixon different from Synapse?
 - **Performance**: 200k+ connections vs Synapse's ~10k